yizow/asteroid-lab/README.md

 ### Node discovery and resource allocation
 We are currently exploring two different ways of doing this.

 In the first, each Raspberry Pi is preconfigured with the public IP addresses of tracking servers.
-When a new node it boots up, it contacts one or more of these tracking servers (chosen according to location, or at random, etc. ).
+When a new node it boots up, it contacts one or more of these tracking servers (chosen according to location, or at random, etc.).
 The node and server perform some authentication handshake to associate this node with an owner’s account.
 It also informs the tracking server of the hardware resources the node's owner has chosen to make available for Asteroid-Lab, and periodically updates this information.
 Tracking servers are responsible for maintaining a list of uniquely identifiable nodes, tracking what resources are available on each node, and responding to resource allocation requests.
+In this way, they play a similar role to Aggregate Managers in the [GENI architecture](http://www.geni.net/documentation/geni-architecture/) and Management Authorities in the [Planet-Lab architecture](https://www.planet-lab.org/files/pdn/PDN-06-031/pdn-06-031.pdf).

 Resource allocation requests come from a server interface used by experimenters.
 This server will ask each tracking server for a lease on resources that match a hardware requirement specification provided by the experimenter.
 The particular details of the specification still need to be hashed out.